 The maximum distance settings the ath9k wireless driver allows depends on the channel width:

 Auto-Distance: A value of zero will cause the radio to automatically determine the RF retry timer by measuring the actual time it takes acknowledgement packets to be received.
 The timer is set using an Exponential Weighted Moving Average (EWMA).
-The auto-distance setting is best used on high quality point-to-point links between backbone or relay nodes.
+The auto-distance setting is best used on high quality, long distance point-to-point links between backbone or relay nodes.
 Fifty percent performance increases have been observed on those links compared to using a static distance setting.

-Since the node must calculate the best value based on actual data flow, it will require both time and adequate data traffic to arrive at the optimal setting.
+Since auto-distance causes the node to calculate the best value based on actual data flow, it will require both time and adequate data traffic to arrive at the optimal setting.
 The node may not be able to arrive at the optimal values if a link is not being used to send a significant amount of data, because it starts at the max value and then drops down to the optimal setting.
 Over time the auto-distance setting should stabilize around the best value.

-- Enable/Disable Mesh Radio
+- Enable/Disable Mesh RF

 The LAN column contains the settings for the Local Area Network hosted by the AREDN® node.
 There are several options under the LAN Mode dropdown.

 The default mode is